testdeck/testdeck-site/pages/guide/advanced_suite.md

   test() {
   }
 }

+@suite
+@pending(isCondition)
+class ConditionallyPendingSuite {

+  @test
+  test() {
+  }
+}
 {% endhighlight %}

 {:.toc}
 ## Skipping Suites {% include support-all.html %}

+A suite can be marked as skipped.
+A skipped suite, without any tests will not show up in the report.

+The `@skip` decorator takes an optional boolean parameter.
+That way one can make individual suites skip based on a given condition.

 {% highlight TypeScript linenos %}
 import { suite, test, skip } from '@testdeck/mocha';